 Welcome to the Reception page, here you'll see lots of exciting news, pictures of our learning and more!

-Miss Markham, Miss Jones and Mrs Woodburn are the class teachers and are well supported by Mrs Walsh, Mrs Richardson, Mrs Parker, Miss Ellis, Mrs Girven, Miss Hargreaves, Mrs Cunliffe and Miss Ashworth throughout the week.
+Miss Markham, Mrs McKenzie and Mrs Woodburn are the class teachers and are well supported by Mrs Walsh, Mrs Richardson, Mrs Parker, Miss Ellis, Mrs Girven and Mrs Cunliffe throughout the week.